the BEST recipe site? look no further

 If you’ve read my About page, then you’re pretty much caught up on my personal life as well as the history of how I came to love cooking.
 I told you how I watched FoodTV to learn different techniques, discover great recipes and learn valuable tips – but I neglected to mention the other major influence during this time of my life: Recipezaar.

-I stumbled upon ‘zaar quite by accident one chilly winter evening.
+I stumbled upon 'zaar quite by accident one chilly winter evening.
 I needed a recipe for soup and was coming up zilch.
-I didn’t have many ingredients in my cupboard and it was beginning to look as if I’d never find the recipe I was looking for.
-Then I clicked on Google’s link to ‘zaar…it was love, love, LOVE at first click.
-So many recipes, so many reviews, and so much great advice for a novice cook like me.
-Games like ‘zaar tag, food friends & fun, pick-a-chef, and ‘zaar world tour had me hooked.
-Looking up recipes by ingredient?
-Being able to ask questions to seasoned chefs in the forum?
-I knew it would never get better than this!
+I didn't have many ingredients in my cupboard and it was beginning to look as if I'd never find the recipe I was looking for.

-‘Zaar has gone through many changes over the past few years.
-They’ve added new features and changed the look of the site several times.
-In 2007, Recipezaar was purchased by Scripps, the company that owns Food Network, HGTV and DIY, among others.
 When I first learned of this I was not happy at all.
-I was convinced that the small community feel that I – and many others – loved about our beloved ‘zaar would be lost forever.
-‘Zaar assured us that nothing would change, not to be alarmed.
-And I’m happy to say that once again they didn’t let me down; there have been no noticeable changes in the way ‘zaar operates, and it remains my top go-to recipe site for just about every occasion.
+I was convinced that the small community feel that I - and many others - loved about our beloved 'zaar would be lost forever.
+'Zaar assured us that nothing would change, not to be alarmed.
+And I'm happy to say that once again they didn't let me down; there have been no noticeable changes in the way they operate, and it remains my top go-to recipe site for just about every occasion.

 So what makes this place so darn special?
 Here is a list of the top ten reasons I love it so much: